AmazingCodeLines/CLI_Games/README.md

 # CLI_Games
 A collection of simple Python games that run entirely in the console/terminal.
 These text-based games are designed without a graphical interface, focusing on core gameplay logic and interaction through printed output.

+🚀 Features

+Text-based games playable directly in the console/terminal